-- 2.4.1 Detail your program's screening and assessment process to determine eligibility for shelter and services. - 2.4.2 Include a description of the tools you will use, the planned assessment process, and how information from the assessment will inform service delivery, including identifying youth victims of trafficking.
+- 2.4.1 Detail your program's screening and assessment process to determine eligibility for shelter and services. - 2.4.2 Describe the tools you will use, the planned assessment process, and how information from the assessment will inform service delivery, including identifying youth victims of trafficking.